TeamAudio/reaspeech-lite/README.md

 * Download the Linux or LinuxCUDA installer here: [Latest Release](https://github.com/TeamAudio/reaspeech-lite/releases/latest)

 ## Usage

-> [!WARNING]
-> Please note that this plugin is experimental.
-Though we strive for reliability, it may crash (taking REAPER down with it) or otherwise cause issues opening your project.
-We strongly recommend that you back up your REAPER project files before adding this plugin.

 To use the plugin in REAPER, add it to a track by clicking the "FX" button and selecting ReaSpeechLite.
 You can search for the plugin by name, or browse it